Angelica137/Bookmark-Manager/README.md

 1. Connect to psql.
 2. Create the database using the psql command `CREATE DATABASE bookmark_manager_test;`.
 3. Run the query we have saved in the file `01_create_bookmarks_table.sql`.

+# User story 2

+As a user who hs found a valuble page
+I want to be able to save it
+so that I can access it whenever I need it